 But in 1987, the workshop reopened as Forge de Laguiole under the direction of designer Philippe Starck.
 Today, the Forge has translated all of Laguiole’s defining craftsmanship directly onto these handmade cigar cutters ($255), which are rich in subtle details.

 Notice how the engraved pattern along the bottom brings together the signature hand-chiseled bumblebee as well as the riveted “shepherd’s cross” in the contoured handle.
 Forged in France’s Laguiole proper, the blades are made from a Z40 C13 steel.
-Three handle types are available: horn tip (top), juniper (middle) or thuya (bottom).
+Three handle types are available: horn tip (right), juniper (top), and thuya (left).
 The folding action is fluid, the scissor action smooth, the cut clean.